Drug Abuse Statistics in Essex County

 Individuals who are uninsured may visit the New Jersey HealthCare.gov official website to apply for insurance or connect with a trained navigator (i.e., an insurance specialist).
 A navigator can do an intake with an applicant and use the information gleaned to find a suitable insurance plan.
-Some individuals may qualify for Medicaid (free, publicly funded health insurance) or a private health insurance plan (under the Affordable Care Act, also known as Obamacare).
+Some individuals may qualify for Medicaid (free, publicly funded health insurance) or a private health insurance plan (under the Affordable Care Act.
 Those individuals who are eligible for a private insurance healthcare plan may also be entitled to a government subsidy, which can reduce the cost of monthly premiums.

 If an individual currently has or enrolls in Medicaid or Medicare, the best practice is to contact the New Jersey Department of Human Services for information on drug treatment service providers or refer to the links provided above.
 In the case of a person who has or enrolls in private insurance, it is best to contact the insurance carrier directly for a list of in-network drug treatment service providers (although the above links are useful as well).
 In addition, the staff at a drug rehab center may be able to coordinate with Medicaid or the private health insurance carrier regarding coverage of recovery treatment claims.